Ms V. Pearson acting SENCO to cover maternity leave.

-The Curriculum Support department works closely with Student Support and the Enhanced Resource for Autism to help all students to achieve to the best of their ability.
-Our team consists of the school SENCO and fifteen Teaching Assistants, who support students in lessons, act as key workers and give assistance with homework.
+The Learning Support department works closely with Student Support and the Enhanced Resource for Autism to help all students to achieve to the best of their ability.
+Our team consists of the school SENCO, 2 Higher Level Teaching Assistants and fourteen Teaching Assistants.
+Teaching Assistants predominantly support identified SEN students in lessons and give assistance with homework.
 They also lead intervention programmes working on reading, handwriting, mind-mapping and developing other learning skills.

-Curriculum Support is based in B6 and B7.
-The Curriculum Support classroom, B7, is equipped with six computers for students to use.
+The Learning Support team is based in B6 and B7.
+The Learning Support classroom, B7, is equipped with six computers for students to use.
 The school also has a bank of laptops students can access to use in lessons, in addition to this there is software to support dyslexic students on the school computers and laptops (Clicker 6, Dolphin and Co-Writer).
 B7 is open at breaks and lunchtimes, staffed by Teaching Assistants who are available to help with homework and support students with organisation: any students experiencing difficulty with their learning are encouraged to attend.
-There is also a Games Club, held in A8 every lunchtime, where students can socialise in a quiet, supported environment.
+There is also a Games Club, held in G4 every lunchtime, where students can socialise in a quiet, supported environment.

 At Key Stage 3 we provide Literacy intervention for students identified as having additional needs in this area.
 All students are screened for reading and spelling difficulties on entry to Year 7.